 Symbiosis refers to a long period interaction between two different species.
-In some cases, both species benefit from the interaction and this becomes mutualism.
-The larger organism is considered a host because, in a symbiotic relationship, it is the larger organism upon or inside of which the smaller organism lives.
-The smaller organism is considered to be a symbiont, that lives in or on the host.
+In some cases, both species benefit from the interaction and this is known as mutualism.
+The larger organism is considered a host because, in a symbiotic relationship, it is the larger organism on which the smaller organism depends.
+The smaller organism is considered to be a symbiont, that lives inside the host.

 Parasitism is the type of symbiotic relationship or long-term relationship between any two species either plants or animals.
-Here the parasite gains benefits by the host which in turn causing harm without killing the host organism.
+Here the parasite gains benefits from the host which in turn harms the host without killing it.

-Leeches, fleas, ticks, and lice are few examples of parasites that don’t normally cause disease directly.
-They suck blood from the host without causing any harm and discomfort to their host.
+Leeches, fleas, ticks, and lice are a few examples of parasites that don’t normally cause disease directly.
+They suck blood from the host without causing any harm to their host.

 Types of Parasitism